MateuszPuchacz/sales_analysis_supermarket/README.md

 - Order ID and Product ID stored as Text
 - Logical consistency validation performed (no negative quantities, no inconsistencies between selling and buying values)

-The objective was to ensure accurate and well-structured input data before developing the relational model and few DAX calculations in Power BI.
+The objective was to ensure accurate and well structured input data before developing the relational model and few DAX calculations in Power BI.

 **Power BI – Data Transformation & Analytical Modeling**

-Instead of creating a separate Date Table in DAX, time-related attributes were derived directly from the existing Date column to enable period-based analysis in visuals and slicers.
+Instead of creating a separate Date Table in DAX, time related attributes were derived directly from the existing Date column to enable period-based analysis in visuals and slicers.

 Created date attributes (Power Query):